Package eremitalpa

 def taxon_in_node_label(label, node)

-True if a node has a matching taxon label
+Checks if a node has a matching taxon label.

 def taxon_in_node_labels(labels, node)

-True if node has taxon label in labels, else False
+True if the node's taxon label is in the labels, False otherwise.

 def translate_segment(sequence: str, segment: str) ‑> dict[str, str]